th7mo/notes/ssh-key.md

 isPublic: true
 ---

-A method to access and write data to GitHub, GitLab and Bitbucket is the Secure Shell Protocol (SSH).
+The Secure Shell Protocol (SSH) is used for securely accessing and managing remote systems over a network.
+It can be used to access remote repositories on GitHub, GitLab and Bitbucket.
 SSH keys can be used to authenticate to those repository hosting services.

 When only one SSH key is needed to configure, the section that covers [Managing multiple SSH keys](#managing-multiple-ssh-keys) can be ignored.